Sherri Martel: Managing Randy Savage and Ted DiBiase (1989–1992)

 After WrestleMania V, Martel confronted Miss Elizabeth, manager of newly dethroned former WWF World champion Randy Savage, during an interview, leading to a confrontation between the two in which Savage fired Miss Elizabeth and repeatedly threatened to hit her.
 Martel then attacked Hulk Hogan from behind as he came to Miss Elizabeth's rescue, leaving him open to a chair attack from Savage, Throughout the remainder of 1989, Martel and Savage feuded with Hogan and Miss Elizabeth.
 At SummerSlam, Hogan and Brutus "The Barber" Beefcake defeated the team of Savage and Zeus.
 After the match, Miss Elizabeth knocked out Martel with Martel's purse, and she, Hogan, and Beefcake cut Martel's hair.

+Shortly afterwards, Savage defeated Jim Duggan for the King of the Ring title in September 1989.
+While Savage began referring to himself as "The Macho King" going forward, Sherri likewise became known as "Sensational Queen Sherri".

 At WrestleMania VI in 1990, Martel and Savage lost a mixed tag-team match against Sapphire and Dusty Rhodes after Miss Elizabeth, who was in the corner of Sapphire and Rhodes, interfered and shoved Martel.
 During that same year, Martel and Savage appeared on Lifestyles of the Rich and Famous with Robin Leach.
-During a steel cage match at Madison Square Garden, The Ultimate Warrior pulled off an escaping Martel's miniskirt to reveal matching black garter belts and lace underpants.
+During a steel cage match at Madison Square Garden, Ultimate Warrior pulled off an escaping Martel's miniskirt to reveal matching black garter belts and lace underpants.
 Practically in tears, Martel raced back to the locker room.
-At WrestleMania VII, Savage lost a "retirement match" against The Ultimate Warrior, in which the loser would be forced (Kayfabe) to retire.
+At WrestleMania VII, Savage lost a "retirement match" against Ultimate Warrior, in which the loser would be forced (Kayfabe) to retire.
 After Savage lost the match, an irate Martel attacked Savage but was thrown from the ring by Miss Elizabeth, who had been watching from the audience.

 Later on the WrestleMania VII card after she and Savage parted ways following the career match, Martel came to the ring to help "The Million Dollar Man" Ted DiBiase in his assault on an injured Rowdy Roddy Piper, following which she managed DiBiase until 1992.